 All of these various factors come together to make up your monthly Social Security benefit.
 Confused?
 You're not alone.
 Social Security calculations are complex, and they get more so for younger workers, who are affected by the tenuous future of the Social Security program.

-Luckily, the government offers some excellent Social Security benefit calculators that can help your determine your likely Social Security earnings, even if you don’t understand how the numbers work.
+Luckily, the government offers some excellent Social Security benefits calculators that can help you determine your likely Social Security earnings, even if you don’t understand how the numbers work.

 - SSA Online Calculator: This simplified calculator will give you a rough estimate of your possible Social Security benefits.